Haoming02/All-in-One-Stable-Diffusion-Guide/LoRATraining.md

 Now comes the most difficult part: preparing the dataset.
 As the good ol’ saying goes:
 > Garbage in, garbage out.

 If you didn’t prepare the dataset properly, the trained model will not produce good outcomes.
 For training LoRA, the dataset refers to 2 things: the images as well as the captions for the images.
 The model can produce decent enough outcomes with as few as 6 images, but of course the more the better.
 Having more images generally does **not** increase training time due to how the training is setup.
-Additionally, the more varitey you have in the dataset the better.
+Additionally, the more variety you have in the dataset the better.
 For example, having 5 images of your subject in different environments is significantly better than having 50 images of your subject in the exact same conditions.

 ### Resolution:
 The “standard” is to train on 512x512 images.
 You can also train on 768x768 images, which is said to yield better results, though it will take longer time as well as more VRAM to train, and the actual improvement is yet to be confirmed.
 If you don’t want to crop all the images to square, you can turn on the **`Enable Buckets`** toggle, which will automatically crop and resize all images to the equivalent resolution.
 Though the impact on results is yet to be confirmed, either.

 ### Preparing Images:
-As mentioned above, it is better to have more varieties in the images, such as different background, lighting, clothings, etc. Aspect ratio generally doesn’t matter too much thanks to `Buckets` as mentioned above.
-Though I still recommand you to crop to a square (1:1) first if you have the time.
-It’s recommanded to use “official” arts, be it card arts / in-game screenshots, promo images, etc, instead of fanarts.
+As mentioned above, it is better to have more varieties in the images, such as different background, lighting, clothing, etc. Aspect ratio generally doesn’t matter too much thanks to `Buckets` as mentioned above.
+Though I still recommend you to crop to a square (1:1) first if you have the time.
+It’s recommended to use “official” arts, be it card arts / in-game screenshots, promo images, etc., instead of fanarts.
 Once you finish preparing a dozen or so images with varying environments, proceed to next step.

-**Important:** If you have multiple fomats of images, make sure that there are no duplicated filenames.
+**Important:** If you have multiple formats of images, make sure that there are no duplicated filenames.

 ### Captioning:
 The easiest way to mass caption all the images is to again use the **`Automatic1111 webui`**.
 In the **Train** tab, you should see a section called **Preprocess Images**.
-Enter your folder that contains the image and a desination folder.
+Enter your folder that contains the image and a destination folder.
 Depending on your image, if it’s anime style, choose **`Deepbooru`**; if it’s realistic, choose **`Blip`**, then press **Run**.

 **Note:** If you didn't want to crop the images to square, just copy the original images to the destination folder and overwrite the cropped images.
-The caption will still work as long as the filenames are the same.
+Then use [TrimDigits.py](Scripts/) to rename the text files.
+The caption will as long as the filenames are the same as the images.

 You’re not done yet!
 Now you need to go through every single `.txt` file and manually check the captions.
 You need to **remove** every tag that describes your subject, keeping only the tags that should be “variables.”
 Think of it this way: You want the tag of your subject to be associated with their features.
 So do not caption something like hair color or eyes color, unless you want them to be able to change *(eg. when training a Style)*.
 Only caption the background, the expression of the subject, what pose the subject is in, for example.
 Last but not least, add the **trigger tags** in front of the captions.
 (You can use the [Insert.py](Scripts/) script to automate this.)
 The number of triggers has to be consistent across your dataset.
 For example, when I am training a character with multiple outfits, I put the character name first, then the outfit name, then the rest of tags.